Hyssop

 Background

-Hyssop is a flowering plant.
-It grows in southern Europe and the Middle East.
-The parts that grow above ground are used to make medicine.
+Hyssop (Hyssopus officinalis) is a flowering plant native to Europe and the Middle East.
+The parts that grow above ground are used as medicine.

-Hyssop is used for digestive and intestinal problems, infection of the airways, poor circulation, skin problems, and other conditions, but there is no good scientific evidence to support these uses.
+People sometimes use hyssop for bruises, cough, sore throat, and many other conditions but there is no good scientific evidence to support these uses.

-Hyssop is used for digestive and intestinal problems, infection of the airways, poor circulation, skin problems, and other conditions, but there is no good scientific evidence to support these uses.
+People sometimes use hyssop for bruises, cough, sore throat, and many other conditions but there is no good scientific evidence to support these uses.

 Safety Safety definitions